 A small but pleasant beach of dark sand and pebbles.
 A popular swimming spot.

-This has fine sand, of the kind that is perfect for building sandcastles, and areas of pebble.
+This small 300 m long beach has fine sand, of the kind that is perfect for building sandcastles, and areas of pebble.
 The water here is shallow, making it an ideal beach to bring children.
 Rarely crowded.

 La Caletilla Beach

 Isolated cove with beach bars.
 Access is by a steep 2km path through a nature reserve.
-Access from the coast road is to the west of the Cero Gordo road tunnel.
+Access from the coast road is to the west of the Cerro Gordo road tunnel.
+Nudist beach.